Information for International (non EEA/Swiss) Students

-2. a 2-minute video pitching your business to the panel (this does not have to be hi tech – it is fine to use your smart phone).
+2. A 2-minute video pitching your business to the panel (this does not have to be hi tech – it is fine to use your smart phone).
 You should upload your video to a hosting service such as YouTube or Vimeo.
-Have a look at crowd sourced funding websites (e.g. http://www.kickstarter.com) for ideas to inspire your video.
+Have a look at crowdfunding websites (e.g. https://www.crowdfunder.co.uk) for ideas to inspire your video.

-Applicants are encouraged to seek advice from one of Queen Mary’s Careers Consultants before starting their application and then to gain feedback as they develop their application.
+Applicants are encouraged to seek advice from one of Queen Mary’s Enterprise Advisors before starting their application and then to gain feedback as they develop their application.
 To book an appointment, please call 020 7882 8533 and ask for an Enterprise Appointment.

-Please submit your final written application by email to firstname.lastname@example.org.You will then receive notification of the outcome of your application within 15 working days of receipt.
+Please submit your final written application and video submission by email to email@example.com.
+We aim to provide notification of the outcome of your application within 15-20 working days of receipt.

 The interview panel stage